FloydZ/NNAlgorithm/README.md

 Project Hierarchy
 -----
 The code of our algorithm is in the directory `src/*`.
-All the fundemantal data functionality, e.g. compare, xor, ... is implemented in `container.h` In `nn.h` is an implementation of the naive quadratic search and some helper functions.
+All the fundamental data functionality, e.g. compare, xor, ... is implemented in `container.h` In `nn.h` is an implementation of the naive quadratic search and some helper functions.
 Our Algorithm is implemented in `windowed_nn_v2.h` in the class `WindowedNearestNeighbor2` which inherits from `NearestNeighbor` which implements the quadratic search.